material-components/material-components-android/docs/theming/Motion.md

 **Note:** Fragments are able to define enter and return shared element transitions.
-When only an enter shared element transition is set, it will be re-used when the Fragment is popped (returns). `MaterialContainerTransform` internally configures the transition’s properties based on whether or not it’s entering or returning.
+When only an enter shared element transition is set, it will be reused when the Fragment is popped (returns). `MaterialContainerTransform` internally configures the transition’s properties based on whether or not it’s entering or returning.
 If you need to customize either the enter or return style of the transition, see [Customizing the container transform](#customization).

 When running this new transition, you might notice that Fragment A (everything besides the shared element) disappears as soon as the container transform starts.
-This is because FragmentA has been removed from its container.
-To “hold” FragmentA in place as the container transform plays, set FragmentA's exit transition to the the provided `Hold` transition.
+This is because Fragment A has been removed from its container.
+To “hold” Fragment A in place as the container transform plays, set Fragment A's exit transition to the provided `Hold` transition.

 ```kt
 // FragmentA.kt